Frequently Asked Questions

 How do I get to St. Helena?

 St. Helena is currently accessible by sea and air via the port in Jamestown or St. Helena airport.
-While there is currently no scheduled regular air service to St. Helena, the airport remains open to charter flights.
-Please contact the airport for further information.

 If you are interested in visiting St. Helena, please visit St. Helena Tourism's getting here page.

 By submitting your application you agree and understand to the following;

 - I must inform the St Helena Immigration Service if there is a material change to my circumstances, or any new information to my application becomes available.